 05.02.01.02 Step 2.1.2: Estimate Bounding Value of the Fire Ignition Frequency

-The FIFs in Table 2.1.3 of Appendix F are used when transient combustibles or hot work fires are the only ignition sources that need to be considered, findings in the Fire Prevention and Administrative Controls ategory or when there are no other types of ignition sources present in fire area under evaluation.
+The FIFs in Table 2.1.3 of Appendix F are used when transient combustibles or hot work fires are the only ignition sources that need to be considered, which includes findings in the Fire Prevention and Administrative Controls Category or when there are no other types of ignition sources present in fire area under evaluation.
 The area-wide FIFs in Table 2.1.2 of Appendix F are used if other ignition sources need to be considered.

 05.02.01.03 Step 2.1.3: Estimate Bounding Value of Ignition Frequency Adjustment Factors